 How it works

 Sessions are online via secure video call.
 I work with individuals and couples (60 minutes).
-Before your first session, we have a brief 15-minute call to see if this feels like the right fit for you.
-Fees are in USD; payment is by card or bank transfer.
-There is no vårdcentral referral, no Swedish health record, no involvement of the regional system or any insurer, and no diagnosis code generated by our work together.
+Before your first session, we have a free 15-minute call to see if this feels like the right fit for you.
+You can pay in any currency; payment is by card or bank transfer.
+There is no vardcentral referral, no Swedish health record, no involvement of the regional system or any insurer, and no diagnosis code generated by our work together.